Manganese: Chemical compounds

 A particularly common oxidation state for manganese in aqueous solution is +2, which has a pale pink color.
-Many manganese(II) compounds are known, such as the aquo complexes derived from manganese(II) sulfate (MnSO_{4}) and manganese(II) chloride (MnCl_{2}).
+Many manganese(II) compounds are known, such as the aquo complexes derived from manganese(II) sulfate (MnSO4) and manganese(II) chloride (MnCl2).
 This oxidation state is also seen in the mineral rhodochrosite (manganese(II) carbonate).
 Manganese(II) commonly exists with a high-spin ground state, with 5 unpaired electrons, because of its high pairing energy.
 There are no spin-allowed d–d transitions in manganese(II), which explain its faint color.